amathislab/myochallenge-lattice/README.md

 ### Key components of the final model

 1. On-policy learning with Recurrent PPO
-2. Exploration with LATTICE to exploit correlations in the action space
+2. Exploration with Lattice to exploit correlations in the action space
 3. Curriculum learning to guide and stabilize training throughout
 4. Enlarging the hyperparameter space to achieve a more robust policy